xsyncio/sierra-dev/docs/package-manager/commands.md

 # CLI Commands Reference

-This is the complete reference for all **14 Sierra SDK CLI commands**.
+This is the complete reference for all **14 Sierra Dev CLI commands**.
 These commands allow you to manage repositories, install packages, and maintain your environment.

 ## 📦 Repository Commands

-Manage the sources where Sierra SDK looks for packages.
+Manage the sources where Sierra Dev looks for packages.

 ### `sierra-dev repo add`
 Add a GitHub repository as a package source.